The Licktators: Legal troubles

 In 2015, Lady Gaga threatened to sue O’Connor for the use of her name in association with the "Baby Gaga" ice cream, claiming that he had used her name without consent.
-At that time it was renamed "Royal Baby Gaga" to commemorate the birth of Princess Charlotte, daughter of the then Duke and Duchess of Cambridge.
+At that time it was renamed "Royal Baby Gaga" to commemorate the birth of Princess Charlotte, daughter of the then Prince and Princess of Wales.
 It was distributed in blue and pink tubs and showed the Duchess holding a baby, accompanied by a pink and blue British flag.
 He claimed the name was a reference to the sound that babies make.